godspeedsystems/gs-documentation/docs/microservices-framework/databases/MongoDB.md

   ```bash
   godspeed serve
   ```
-## 2. Using Prisma-as-datasource Plugin
+## Prisma as Datastore Plugin

 Prisma has experimental support for MongoDB, although this support may not be as mature as for relational databases.
 Make sure you have access to a MongoDB 4.2+ server with a replica set deployment.
 As, MongoDB database connector uses transactions to support nested writes, which require a replica set deployment.
 The easiest way to deploy a replica set is with Atlas.

-## How to Use
+### How to Use
-**- ** Open the godspeed project in vscode and then add the plugin from the CLI of vscode, select the 'prisma-as-datastore` to integrate the plugin.
+**- ** Open the godspeed project in vscode and then add the plugin from the CLI of vscode, select the 'prisma-as-datastore' to integrate the plugin.

 ```
 > godspeed plugin add